WICG/scheduling-apis/explainers/prioritized-post-task.md

 Our current opinion is that using fixed priorities (option 1) is better for web developers because of the guarantees it provides, however we also recognize that the need for some kind of anti-starvation is highly likely (meaning option 2 is a likelier end state).
-We think that we'll have more insight in this regard *after* an origin trial.
+We think that we'll have more insight in this regard as usage of the API increases.

 ### API Shape